 Lance Armstrong's former doctor Michele Ferrari has said he did not see the cyclist take drugs and insists he did not have dealings with his accusers.

-by the US Anti-Doping Agency (Usada) in July for his role in systematic doping at Armstrong's US Postal Service team.
+Ferrari was banned for life by the US Anti-Doping Agency (Usada) in July for his role in systematic doping at Armstrong's US Postal Service team.

 But Ferrari told Al Jazeera: "I've never seen any doping practice from Lance Armstrong.

 "I can say I've never seen, I never heard something about that."

 The Italian physician, who worked with Armstrong during his seven-year Tour de France reign, was mentioned in Usada's 1,000-page doping report published in October.